-- Using a red felt tip pen, draw lines on your skin where you’d normally cut yourself.
+- Using a red felt-tip pen, draw lines on your skin where you’d normally cut yourself.

 - Put hands in freezing cold water.

-- Stand on a lego brick.
+- Stand on a Lego brick.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of self-harm and harm minimisation in the comments section below as well.
 Don’t forget to bookmark my site and if you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,

 Gutridge, K. (2010).
 Safer self-injury or assisted self-harm?.
 Theoretical Medicine and Bioethics, 31, 79–92.
 Retrieved from https://doi.org/10.1007/s11017-010-9135-z.

 Laye-Gindhu, A., & Schonert-Reichl, K.A.
 (2005).
 Nonsuicidal Self-Harm Among Community Adolescents: Understanding the “Whats” and “Whys” of Self-Harm.
 J Youth Adolescence, 34(5), 447–457.
 Retrieved from https://doi.org/10.1007/s10964-005-7262-z.